 “To achieve an international education we work together to embrace and develop attributes of the IB learner profile.
 The profile combines knowledge, skills, and creative and critical thought to educate.”

-Authorised to deliver the Primary Years Programme (PYP) in 2008, Selwyn House is committed to providing a continuum of international education to our students.
+Authorised to deliver the Primary Years Programme (PYP) since 2008, Selwyn House is committed to providing a continuum of international education to our students.

 The focus from Early Childhood to Year 8 is on the total growth of the developing child, encompassing intellectual, social, physical, emotional, spiritual and cultural needs.
 The International Baccalaureate (IB) PYP is an international programme covering all subject areas.